 Software development: scoping without specs

 An agency can use an analogous estimate from a prior $150,000 e-commerce build and add a percentage for new features.
-For a quick sanity check on schedule assumptions, use the Production Time Estimator.
+For a quick sanity check on schedule assumptions, use the Manufacturing Production Time Estimator to validate lead-time or throughput assumptions.

 Business strategy: market sizing and high-level valuation